 Just reverse what was said about evil and you get the message.

 It is quite fashionable to kick at the Roman Catholic Church nowadays, but I was an adult before encountering in Catholic literature the idea that the wise avoid “the near occasion of sin.”
-It was obvious good sense, but I had never heard it before.
+It was obvious good sense, but I had never heard of it before in my Fundamentalist “hallelujah, glory, glory” religion.
 (I learned a great deal more wisdom from the “Scarlet Woman,” and am most grateful.)
 Buddha has the same view.
-Also implied here is a wise and positive sense of our susceptibility to evil and an avoidance of foolhardy confidence in our wisdom and strength to withstand–or detect–evil.
-There is a time to take evil very seriously–as seriously as we view good.
+Also implied here is a wise and positive sense of our susceptibility to evil and an avoidance of foolhardy confidence in our wisdom and strength to withstand or detect evil.
+There is a time to take evil very seriously, as seriously as we view good.

 Narada Thera: “Whoever harms a harmless person, one pure and guiltless, upon that very fool the evil recoils like fine dust thrown against the wind.”

 This should seem obvious to anyone who looks into dharma, but I think Buddha included this statement because the good and the holy desire no vengeance and always forgive those who wrong them, and even refuse to reveal their identity.
 Often saints have said that they would leave a place if those who harmed them were punished.
-Naturally this could make people assume that their blessing would prevent any retribution–even metaphysical.
+Naturally this could make people assume that their blessing would prevent any retribution, even metaphysical.
 But that is not so.
 It is the nature of saints to forgive and wish well to all, but it is the nature of karma to be eventually faced–both are part of the Cosmic Law.
 Further, the weight of karma is determined partly by the character of the person wronged.
 It is much heavier karma to wrong a good or holy person than an evil one.
 This is not a value judgment on the part of the universe, but a matter of the strength of the very life force of the person wronged.
 I have witnessed this myself, having seen swift and intense reaction come upon those who wronged or even insulted those who were engaging in intense tapasya.
 Others have told me of instances in which death resulted from injuring a great yogi or master.
 I know of two situations in which the transgressors and their families died shortly after the offense.
-I studied one of them myself when I first became a yogi, doubting that what I had heard could be true.
-But it was–absolutely–and it gave me a very healthy respect for the law of cause and effect.
+It gave me a very healthy respect for the law of cause and effect.

 Nor is there any place in the subtle worlds to escape, as the preceding implies.